Hamid-ANN/Natural-Language-Processing/README.md

 2. scikit-learn plus Naive Bayes classifier
 3. TfidfVectorizer plus Naive Bayes classifier

-dataset:
+Dataset:
-Reviews of movies and label of Fake and Real
+Reviews of movies and label of them which could be interpreted as positive and negatice or True and False